 Supervise Your Golden On The Stairs

-Stairs are a favorite play area for Golden Retrievers, but you should use them cautiously.
-Stairs can be a dangerous place to play for dogs due to the risk of accidents and injuries from falling and as with any play, keeping your dog supervised when using the stairs is important.
+Stairs are a favourite play area for Golden Retrievers, but you should use them cautiously.
+Stairs can be dangerous place to play for dogs due to the risk of accidents and injuries from falling.
+And as with any play, keeping your dog supervised when using the stairs is essential.

 Carry Your Golden Retriever Up & Down Stairs